linsalrob/PhiSpy/README.md

 ```
 You can modify/update the `test` directory and `groups.txt` file for your needs.

-Within the `output_directory` you will find a `trainSets` directory with a single trainSet file for each genome and (if requested) `phmms_search` directory with updated input GenBank files and temp files from the last hmmsearch.
+Within the `output_directory` you will find a `trainSets` directory with a single trainSet file for each genome and (if requested) with updated input GenBank files and temp files from the last hmmsearch.

 ## Preparing GenBank files
 - it is recommended to mark prophage proteins even from prophage remnants/disrupted regions composed of a few proteins with `is_phage="1"` to minimize the loss of good signal, kmers in particular,